 - When the donuts are cool enough to handle (15 minutes or so), add the melted butter and cinnamon-sugar mixture to two small shallow bowls.

 - Dip each donut in the melted butter followed by the sugar topping until well-coated.
 Enjoy!!

-These apple donuts are best the day of, but will keep for a day or two in an air-tight container at room-temperature.
+These apple donuts are best warm from the oven the day of, but will keep for a day or two in an air-tight container at room-temperature.